CommonGateway/CoreBundle/docs/features/Events.md

 > **Warning**
 > This file is maintained at the Conduction [Google Drive](https://docs.google.com/document/d/1aeNZ9I8H4iq2XigByu96lJSe3Cw-lMcWx8bcuJBHxcE/edit).
 Please make any suggestions or alterations there.

-The Common Gateway is based on event-driven architecture, meaning that all code and functionality are loosely coupled (see booth architecture and code quality).
+The Common Gateway is based on event-driven architecture, meaning that all code and functionality are loosely coupled (see both [architecture](Architecture.md) and [code quality](Code_quality.md)).
 That means that at no point during the execution of business logic, a functionality should directly call a different functionality.
 This might seem complicated (and at times it is) but it provides two important benefits:
 - It allows us to divide the work of executing code among several “worker” containers (read more).
 Providing an extreme performance boost on production environments on heavy load business logic.
 - It allows all interested parties to develop plugins for the Common Gateway that directly hook into and extend the core functionality.